 Areas of immediately practical applications for creating positive change include but are not limited to: personal growth, organizational leadership, and policy making.

-Please use the Donate page to pay for value received, as you are able.
+Use the Donate page to pay for value received.
 Thank you.

 I love this balance among the “four wisdoms.”
 It is a rich digging and well worth the time.
 This transcends the modern problem of too much “niche” thinking as opposed to considering a completeness of thought and habit of being.
 It’s easy for someone to blithely say, “You think too much.”
 It is far more rewarding to take a true mindwalk through all beauty left by humankind, not just western culture.
 I look forward to getting a book this week!

 Catherine, your comments are welcome and most perceptive.
 It’s almost as if you took a quote directly from the forthcoming Handbook: “In a world seemingly intent on fracturing experience into smaller and smaller niches, the Positive Paradigm provides an urgently needed counter-balance, applying opposite and equal weight in a unifying direction.”
 All best to you!